evanvolgas/reflectedintelligence/about.md

 ### Topics We Explore

 - The psychological and philosophical implications of AI as a mirror
-- Technical analysis of how reflection manifests in AI systems
+- How reflection manifests in AI systems
 - Historical perspectives on human-machine interaction
 - Ethical considerations of reflected intelligence
 - Future directions for AI development beyond pure reflection

 ### About me

 Howdy.
 My name is Evan Volgas.
-I'm pretty boring.
+I'm boring, but not always.

 ### Contact